 2015-2017 National Federation of Music Clubs Young Artist, pianist Nicholas Susi enjoys a multifaceted career living out his deep love for music.
-The 2016-17 season saw over 25 engagements across the country as performer, masterclass clinician, competition adjudicator, lecturer, and community outreach speaker.
+The 2017-18 season saw engagements across the country as performer, masterclass clinician, competition adjudicator, lecturer, and community outreach speaker.

 Nicholas's artistry has been recognized through prizes in such piano competitions as the National Federation of Music Clubs Young Artist Award, the Mu Phi Epsilon International Competition, and Klavierfestival Rösrath, while his research has been awarded prestigious grants from such organizations as the Deutscher Akademischer Austausch Dienst (DAAD), Mu Phi Epsilon Foundation, and Legacy Foundation for the Arts.
 These and other grants enabled him to travel, study, and perform music across Europe; the experiences of researching Beethoven in Bonn, Debussy in Paris, and Mozart in Vienna have been central to his development as a musician and to his cosmopolitan understanding of musical styles.
 Other noteworthy appearances include two concerts for the Princess von Hohenzollern at her castle in Namedy, Germany, his seminfinalist recital at the TivoliVrendenburg in Utrecht, The Netherlands during the 2014 International Franz Liszt Piano Competition, and concerto solos with such orchestras as the Omaha Symphony, Wiener Residenz Orchester, St. Louis Chamber Orchestra, and Philharmonia of Greater Kansas City.
 His debut recording, Scarlatti Now, was released in late 2016 and has received critical attention and nationwide radio airplay.